rolspace/www.rolandoramos.tech/_posts/2014-05-25-modify-validation-messages-in-mvc-jquery-validation.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

-Some time ago I needed to change the way in which the unobtrusive validation messages were displayed in a form part of an ASP.NET MVC application.
+A few weeks ago I needed to change the way in which the unobtrusive validation messages were displayed in a form in an ASP.NET MVC application.

-The reason was that the amount of space available in the window was limited and it was a requirement to display the proper validation messages, even though fitting them in the screen was impossible.
+The reason was that the amount of space available in the window was limited and it was a requirement to display the correct validation messages, even though fitting them in the screen was kind of difficult.

-I decided that the best option to solve this issue was to modify the way the validation messages were shown in the form...instead of displaying them as text next to the form input, the application would display the messages associated to each form input as tooltips.
+I decided that the best option to solve this problem was to modify the way the validation messages were displayed in the form...instead of text messages next to the form input, the form would display the messages for each input as tooltips.

-Here is an example to demonstrate how to achieve this functionality.
+In this article I will show you how to achieve this.

 <!--more-->

-Let's create an Employee class with the following class definition.
+Let's create an Employee class with the class definition shown in the snippet below.
 A few data annotations have been added to the properties of the class in order to trigger specific validation messages.

 {% highlight c# %}
 public class Employee